 Dentists are often required to prescribe pain relief, antibiotics and other dental related medicines.
 If your dentist prescribes the wrong medicine or fails to provide the required treatment, they will not have fulfilled their duty of care to you.
 Taking the wrong medicines, or the wrong dosage can result in reaction, increased pain, heightened symptoms of pre-existing conditions and multiple side effects.
 Claims can be made for any adverse symptoms from having taken the wrong medicine because of the fault of your dentist.

-In order for your solicitor to demonstrate that you have a strong case to make a claim for compensation against your dentist or orthodontist, we will need to be able to prove liability.
-To do this, we will ask for a thorough account of your case, and we will seek to gather copies of your dental records, subsequent medical reports and prescriptions and any related receipts or proof of your losses.
-Once we have built a strong case against your dental practitioner, we will work hard to negotiate the highest compensation award that we can on your behalf.
+In order for your solicitor to demonstrate that you have a strong case to make a claim for compensation against your dentist or orthodontist, they will need to be able to prove liability.
+To do this, your solicitor will ask for a thorough account of your case, and will seek to gather copies of your dental records, subsequent medical reports and prescriptions and any related receipts or proof of your losses.
+Once they have built a strong case against your dental practitioner, your solicitor will work hard to negotiate the highest compensation award that they can on your behalf.

 How much compensation will I receive?

-We will aim to demonstrate that your dentist or associated staff did not meet their duty of care towards you and as such, you suffered an injury or illness.
+The solicitor will aim to demonstrate that your dentist or associated staff did not meet their duty of care towards you and as such, you suffered an injury or illness.
 The extent of your pain, injury and losses will be assessed to determine the right level of compensation for you.
-Our experienced solicitors will be in a position to give you a realistic estimate of your likely award at your initial free consultation.
+An experienced solicitors will be in a position to give you a realistic estimate of your likely award at your initial free consultation.

-Researching the services, offers and costs of several legal firms can be a complex and laborious undertaking, and as such, we hope to make it clear why we are ideally suited to process your dental negligence claim.
-Our solicitors are highly knowledgeable in dentistry and related accidents and illness, and we have extensive experience in processing and successfully completing claims such as yours.
+Researching the services, offers and costs of several legal firms can be a complex and laborious undertaking, and as such, we hope to make it clear why the solicitors we work in partnership with are ideally suited to process your dental negligence claim.
+These solicitors are highly knowledgeable in dentistry and related accidents and illness, and have extensive experience in processing and successfully completing claims such as yours.

-We also recognise that victims of dental negligence should not have to suffer further and we make it our priority to ensure that your claim is processed swiftly and as easily as possible.
-We support you at every step, providing regular updates and a friendly, professional service.
+We also recognise that victims of dental negligence should not have to suffer further and your solicitor will make it a priority to ensure that your claim is processed swiftly and as easily as possible.
+Your solicitor will support you at every step, providing regular updates and a friendly, professional service.

 We also believe that paying for legal fees should never prevent a victim accessing the compensation that they are rightfully owed.
-As such, we are happy to work on your dental negligence compensation claim on a no win, no fee basis.
-This means that there are no upfront payments, and if we are unable to win your case, you won’t pay our solicitors a penny.
+As such, your injury solicitor will be happy to work on your dental negligence compensation claim on a no win, no fee basis.
+This means that there are no upfront payments, and if they are unable to win your case, you won’t pay your solicitors a penny.
 You only pay a pre-agreed fee upon a successful claim.